0xOsprey/solana-2.0/metrics/README.md

 ## InfluxDB

-In order to explore validator specific metrics from mainnet-beta, testnet or devnet you can use Chronograf:
+In order to explore validator specific metrics from mainnet, testnet or devnet you can use Chronograf:

 * https://metrics.solana.com:8888/ (production environment)
 * https://metrics.solana.com:8889/ (testing environment)